 - For aesthetic purposes, peel your carrots; you will appreciate the bright orange color.

 Don’t let these two different cuts confuse you.
 Corned beef, after all, is simply beef brisket cured in salt brine.
-Corned beef brisket is then split into two cuts, the flat cut and the point cut.
-The flat cut is much leaner, but it still has a thick layer of fat, so it cooks up moist and tender.
+Corned beef brisket is then split into two cuts, the flat and the point cut.
+The flat cut is much leaner but still has a thick layer of fat, so it cooks up moist and tender.
 It is best for slicing and is my first pick for traditional corned beef.

 The point cut gets its name from coming to a point at one end.
 It is marbled with more fat and connective tissue.
-This cut cooks up tender and juicy but is best used for shredding.
+This cut cooks up tender and juicy but is best for shredding.

 Storage and Reheat